department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Planning a Burial for a Family Member
+title: Plan a Burial for a Family Member
-displaytitle: Planning a Burial for a Family Member
+displaytitle: Plan a Burial for a Family Member
 collection: burials
 children: burialsPlanning
 order: 2